Bilquis Edhi: Recognition

-Edhi and her husband had received a number of awards in recognition of their work.
+Bilquis and her husband had received a number of awards in recognition of their work.
 In July 2007, they were publicly recognized for their work by President Pervez Musharraf who made a personal contribution of 100,000 rupees to the Edhi Foundation.
 President Musharraf also noted that their work provided social services to the poor of Pakistan without any discrimination.
 This contribution contrasts sharply with another offered by President Zia ul-Haq which was turned down because of his perceived political motivations.
 Despite their relative fame, the couple lived modestly in a two-room apartment which is part of one of their orphanages.

-In 2022, Edhi was named among The Muslim 500, a worldwide list of most influential Muslims.
+In 2022, Bilquis Edhi was named among The Muslim 500, a worldwide list of most influential Muslims.
 She was also a recipient of the Hilal-i-Imtiaz, Pakistan's second highest civilian honour.

 Death

 She died on 15 April 2022 in Aga Khan Hospital, Karachi, due to congestive heart failure after a prolonged illness.
-Her funeral prayers were offered at New Memon Masjid after which she was buried in Mewa Shah Graveyard on 16 April 2022.
-The Government of Sindh issued an official obituary for Edhi on her death and announced a day of mourning on 16 April 2022.
+Her funeral prayers were offered at New Memon Masjid after which she was buried in Mewa Shah Graveyard, Karachi, on 16 April 2022.
+The Government of Sindh issued an official obituary for her on her death and announced a day of mourning on 16 April 2022.